-All plumbing work in Queensland is regulated by state government legislative requirements and is categorized as:
+All plumbing work in Queensland is regulated by state government legislative requirements and is categorised as:

-Only regulated work is approved by council.
-Information on regulated work, as well as some helpful information is listed below.
+Only permit work is approved by Council.
+Information on permit work, how to lodge applications and the services offered by the Hydraulics Team is provided below.
 Further information on plumbing and drainage can also be found in our Plumbing and Drainage FAQs.

-Regulated work is a type of plumbing and drainage work that requires a licensed person to perform.
-You can only perform the regulated work covered by your license (for example, a licensed drainer can perform regulated drainage work).
-All regulated work must be assessed by council, and before commencing regulated work, you must obtain a compliance approval for your proposed work.
-Once the regulated work has been satisfactorily completed, council will issue a compliance permit.
+Permit work is a type of plumbing and drainage work that requires a licensed person to perform.
+You can only perform the permit work covered by your license (for example, a licensed drainer can perform related permit work).
+All permit work must be assessed by Council, and before commencing permit work, you must obtain a compliance approval for your proposed work.
+Once the permit work has been satisfactorily completed, Council will issue a compliance permit.

 Notifiable work extends the amount of work a plumber or drainer can perform without a local government permit or mandatory inspections.
-Notifiable work is defined in schedule 2 of the Standard Plumbing and Drainage Regulation 2003.
+Notifiable work is defined in Schedule 2 of the Plumbing and Drainage Regulation 2019.
 It includes most plumbing and drainage work performed in existing homes including:

 Lodging an application

-Applications to council for most regulated plumbing and drainage work use the Queensland State government Plumbing and Drainage Act 2002 forms, found on the Department of Housing and Public Works website:
+Applications to Council for Permit work use the Queensland state government Plumbing and Drainage Act 2018 forms, found on the Department of Communities, Housing and Digital Economy website:

-- Use this form to apply for council to come and assess your plumbing and drainage work
+- Use this form to apply to Council before commencing Permit work

 Form 7 - Notification of responsible person